edgedb/easy-edgedb/chapter16/index.md

 }
 ```

 We don't want to make this change yet because we will lose our data if we just change the type of `important_ places` to something else.
-Instead, we can change our schema to add the `Landmark` type in addition to a new link on `Place` we'll call `linked_important_places`.
+Instead, we can first change our schema to add the `Landmark` type as a new `multi` link on `Place` we'll call `linked_important_places`.
 Let's make those changes and migrate the schema now:

 ```sdl
 type Landmark {